Mulkaji: Kirtiman Singh Basnyat

 In 1794, King Rana Bahadur Shah came of age and appointed Kirtiman Singh Basnyat as Chief (Mul) Kaji among the newly appointed four Kajis though Damodar Pande was the most influential Kaji.
 Kirtiman had succeeded Abhiman Singh Basnyat as Chief Kaji.

 Bakhtawar Singh Basnyat

 Kirtiman was secretly assassinated on 28 September 1801, by the supporters of Raj Rajeshwari Devi and his brother Bakhtawar Singh Basnyat, was then given the post of Chief (Mul) Kaji.

 Damodar Pande

 Later Damodar Pande was appointed by Queen Rajrajeshwari as Chief Kaji.

 Ranajit Pande

-After the execution of Mulkaji Damodar Pande on March 1804, Ranajit Pande was appointed as Mulkaji (Chief Kaji) along with Bhimsen Thapa as second Kaji, Sher Bahadur Shah as Mul Chautariya and Ranganath Paudel as Raj Guru (Royal Preceptor).
+After the execution of Mulkaji Damodar Pande in March 1804, Ranajit Pande was appointed as Mulkaji (Chief Kaji) along with Bhimsen Thapa as second Kaji, Sher Bahadur Shah as Mul Chautariya and Ranganath Paudel as Raj Guru (Royal Preceptor).

 Later King Rana Bahadur Shah created the title of Mukhtiyar and assume full executive power of the state.